One of the key principles of the UK's data protection legislation (and, in particular, the UK GDPR) is transparency. Closely linked with

 templates, these Guidance Notes have been designed to explain the

-requirements set down by the GDPR in more detail, as well as providing some
+requirements set down by the UK GDPR in more detail, as well as providing some

 essential tips on practical compliance.